 For "Native" applications, provide the URI used by Azure AD to return token responses.
 Enter a value specific to your application.

-- When finished, click Create.
+- When finished, click Register.
 Azure AD assigns a unique Application ID to your application.
-Copy Application ID, this will be your Client ID.
+Copy Application ID and the Directory ID, this will be your Client ID and Tenant ID respectively.

 - Copy value.
 This will be your Secret key.